Travel Disruptions In 2024: The Rising Cost Of Delays And Missed Connections

-(MENAFN- GlobeNewsWire - Nasdaq) ST. PETERSBURG, Fla., Aug.
-20, 2024 (GLOBE NEWSWIRE) -- Flight delays have become a common frustration for travelers throughout the United States.
+ST. PETERSBURG, Fla., Aug.
+20, 2024 /PRNewswire/ -- Flight delays have become a common frustration for travelers throughout the United States.
 Roughly 21% of all flights this year have arrived at their destination at least 15 minutes later than expected, according to data from the Department of transportation .

 Airline Delays Account for 25% Claims